GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-03-triggering-opal-workflows-on-publish.md

 A workflow in Optimizely Opal is a collection of one or more specialized agents that can perform a set of actions either as a direct result of a chat prompt or independently from the chat prompt based on triggers.
 One of these triggers is a Webhook trigger.
 In order to create a new Opal Workflow you will need to do the following:

 - Login to Opal at <a href="https://opal.optimizely.com/" target="_blank">https://opal.optimizely.com/</a>
-- Click on Agents in the left hand menu
+- Click on Agents in the left-hand menu
-- Click on the "Add Agent" drop down CTA
+- Click on the "Add Agent" drop-down CTA
 - Click on "Workflow Agent"
 - Enter a name and unique id for the agent
 - Click on "Edit Workflow"